jayinc/docs/content/dev-tools/_index.md

 # Dashboard

-The [Speechly Dashboard](https://www.speechly.com/dashboard) is where you create, deplly and configure Speechly applications.
+The [Speechly Dashboard](https://www.speechly.com/dashboard) is where you create, deploy and configure Speechly applications.
 The Dashboard provides some simple usage instructions when you log in for the first time.

 # Command line tool